CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 After watching (learning outcomes)…

-You will understand what DOF is and how to set it up in Eevee
+You will understand what DOF is and how to set it up in Eevee.

-(Unique Video Reference: _CP_CBC)
+(Unique Video Reference: 36_CP_CBC)

 # Grouping for Export / Collections